tward-3/AffectiveImagesRecode/README.md

 - positive_image is the number of clean positive trials
 - negative_image is the number of clean negative trials
 - contamination_mismatch is a binary yes/no if the total clean trial count makes sense given contaminated trials.
-	- **THIS SHOULD BE EVALUATED INDEPENDENTLY OF WHETHER OR NOT THE FILE IS NAMED "_recoded_check.evt" OR NOT!**
+	- **THIS SHOULD BE EVALUATED INDEPENDENTLY OF WHETHER OR NOT THE FILE IS NAMED "_recoded_check.evt"!**